Setting Up Your First GitHub Repository: A Step-by-Step Guide

 git status

 You should see something like “On branch main” and your files listed.
-Good?
-Let’s connect to GitHub.
+Perfect - you’re in the right spot.

-Remember those commands GitHub showed you?
-Here’s the first one:
+Now, remember those commands GitHub showed you?
+Let’s use the first one:

 git remote add origin https://github.com/YOUR-USERNAME/my-first-project.git

 Replace YOUR-USERNAME with your actual GitHub username.
-This command says: “Git, I want to add a remote connection called ‘origin’ that points to my GitHub repository.”
+This command tells Git: “Add a remote connection called ‘origin’ that points to my GitHub repository at this URL.”

 Verifying the Connection